 investigate whether the problem data for each recursive data is smaller than the given data; find examples that cause the function to loop

-Exercise 349.
-When you worked on exercise 344 or exercise 342, you may have produced looping solutions.
-Similarly, exercise 348 actually reveals how brittle the termination argument is for quick-sort.
-In all cases, the argument relies on the idea that smaller-items and larger-items produce lists that are maximally as long as the given list, and our understanding that neither includes the given pivot in the result.
+Exercise 435.
+When you worked on exercise 430 or exercise 428, you may have produced looping solutions.
+Similarly, exercise 434 actually reveals how brittle the termination argument is for quick-sort<.
+In all cases, the argument relies on the idea that smallers and largers produce lists that are maximally as long as the given list, and our understanding that neither includes the given pivot in the result.

 The template for algorithms is so general that it includes structurally recursive functions.
-Consider the left side of figure 83.
+Consider the left side of figure 147.
 This template is specialized to deal with one trivial clause and one generative step.
-If we replace trivial? with empty? and generate with rest, we get an outline for list-processing functions; see the right side of figure 83.
+If we replace trivial? with empty? and generate with rest, we get a template for list-processing functions; see the right side of figure 147.

 special computes the length of its input,

-special negates each number on the given list of strings, and
+special negates each number on the given list of numbers, and

+Now you may wonder whether there is a real difference between structural recursive design and the one for generative recursion.
 Our answer is “it depends.”
 Of course, we could say that all functions using structural recursion are just special cases of generative recursion.
 This “everything is equal” attitude, however, is of no help if we wish to understand the process of designing functions.
 It confuses two kinds of design that require different forms of knowledge and that have different consequences.
 One relies on a systematic data analysis and not much more; the other requires a deep, often mathematical, insight into the problem-solving process itself.
 One leads programmers to naturally terminating functions; the other requires a termination argument.
-Conflating these two approaches is simply unhelpful.
+Conflating these two approaches is unhelpful.

-When you interact with a function f that consumes lists of numbers and produces sorted variants, it is impossible for you to know whether f is the sort> function or quick-sort.
-The two functions behave in an observably equivalent way.Observable equivalence plays a central role in the study of programming languages.
-This raises the question of which of the two a programming language should provide in its library.
-More generally, when we can design a function using structural recursion and generative recursion, we need to figure out which one to pick.
+When you interact with a function f that sorts lists of numbers, it is impossible for you to know whether f is sort< or quick-sort<.
+The two functions behave in an observably equivalent way.Observable equivalence is a central concept from the study of programming languages.
+This raises the question of which of the two a programming language should provide.
+More generally, when we can design a function using structural recursion and generative recursion, we must figure out which one to pick.

 6 is evenly divisible by 1, 2, 3, and 6;